[HISTORY: Adopted by the Township Board of the Charter Township of Oakland as indicated in article histories. Amendments noted where applicable.]

 - PRECEDING, FOLLOWING

-- The term "premises," as applied to real property, shall include land and structures.
+- As applied to real property, shall include land and structures.

 - PUBLIC ACTS

-- The term "roadway" shall mean the portion of a street which is improved, designed or ordinarily used for vehicular traffic.
+- The portion of a street which is improved, designed or ordinarily used for vehicular traffic.

 - The term "shall" shall be construed as being mandatory.

-- The term "sidewalk" shall mean any portion of the street between the curb, or the lateral line of the roadway, and the adjacent property line, intended for the use of pedestrians.
+- Any portion of the street between the curb, or the lateral line of the roadway, and the adjacent property line, intended for the use of pedestrians.

-- The terms "signature" and "subscription" shall include a mark when the person cannot write.
+- Includes a mark when the person cannot write.

-- The term "street" shall mean any street, alley, highway, avenue, or public place or square, bridge, viaduct, tunnel, underpass, overpass or causeway which is dedicated or devoted to public use.
+- Any street, alley, highway, avenue, or public place or square, bridge, viaduct, tunnel, underpass, overpass or causeway which is dedicated or devoted to public use.